 Acquired and Congenital are Daoist terms, Congenital Qi is the energy that we are born with given to us by our parents and when it's used up we die.
 Acquired Qi is gained from the food we eat and the air we breath and this tops up our Qi throughout our lives, unhealthy living can quickly diminish our Acquired Qi and we become in danger of using our Congenital.

-As we open the sinew surface layers or the ‘riverbeds’ we then start opening the twelve surface meridians or the Acquired Pathways, and then we progress to the deeper eight extra-ordinary meridians or the Congenital Pathways something that takes a lot of dedication to achieve.
+As we open the sinew surface layers or the ‘riverbeds’ we then start opening the twelve primary meridians or the Acquired Pathways and then we progress to the deeper eight extra-ordinary meridians or the Congenital Pathways something that takes a lot of dedication to achieve.

 When we are born we are connected to Heaven and Earth, our Dan Tien is awake and our Congenital meridians are open.
 As we grow older we are influenced more and more by the world and its negativity, our energy systems begin to switch over to the Acquired state of being and our Dan Tien slows down, we are now following the creation path of birth, illness and death or our "Ming".
 Our aim is to switch back to the Congenital state and reverse the process in ourselves.